Bridging the gap between dark matter and MOND by a relativistc scalar field approach: Introduction

 In the following years two research programs, both in different ways modifying TeVeS, gained attention, the BIMOND (``bimetric MOND'') program of Milgrom, initiated in 2009 (i.e., before GW170817) \citep{Milgrom:2009,Milgrom:2010bimetric,Milgrom:2022} and the RMOND approach (`` new relativistic MOND'') by Skordis and Z{\l}o\'snik published in 2019 \citep{Skordis/Zlosnik:2019,Skordis/Zlosnik:2021}.
-They still seem to stand at the center of the present discourse in the MOND community on relativistic generalizations of their framework.
-Other attempts at deriving MOND from a superfluid hypothesis Berezhiani/Khoury \citep{Berezhiani/Khoury:2015,Berezhiani/Khoury:2016}, of an ``emergent gravity'' approach Hossenfelder \citep{Hossenfelder:2017,Hossenfelder/Mistele:2018}, or in a Weyl geometric framework, understood in a different way than in the present paper by Maeder \citep{Maeder:2017,Maeder:2023} or Harko et al. \citep{Burikham/Harko-ea:2023} seem to play a minor role.
+They still play the central role in the present discourse in the MOND community on relativistic generalizations of their framework.
+Other attempts at deriving MOND in a general relativistic framework have been made by Berezhiani/Khoury using a superfluid hypothesis \citep{Berezhiani/Khoury:2015,Berezhiani/Khoury:2016}, or Hossenfelder et al. starting from Linde's ``emergent gravity'' approach \citep{Hossenfelder:2017,Hossenfelder/Mistele:2018}.
+Attempts at generalizing MOND in a Weyl geometric framework, different from the one in the present paper, have been proposed by Maeder \citep{Maeder:2017,Maeder:2023} and Harko et al. \citep{Burikham/Harko-ea:2023}.